 Running the latest versions of your servers’ operating systems is a vital role in maintaining your security posture.
 Windows Server 2008 R2 extended support ends on January 14, 2020.
-While this date might seem far away, when you consider the planning and time it takes to upgrade your infrastructure, the reality is that you need to begin the process now.

 What Does End of Support Mean?